Foods to avoid on a candida cleansing program...

 Protein Powders, Drinks, Shakes and Meal Replacement Bars - Not only best avoided for a candida cleansing diet, either.
 I mean, wouldn't we rather eat real food?

 Snack chips – Tortilla chips, potato chips etc. Deep fried and loaded with carbohydrates - both undesirable qualities, especially for candida cleansing.

 Good Alternatives For the occasional treat look for whole grain crackers with no funny stuff added.
 I like Finn Crisp, Kavli & Wasa (all made with whole rye flour), numerous brown rice crackers and a delicious brand called Mary's Gone Crackers (gluten free!) or my personal movie time favorite treat - air popped organic popcorn drizzled with coconut oil, sea salt nutritional yeast, and dried herbs (dill, oregano, paprika, garlic granules, cayenne etc...
-YUMMM) Remember to eat crackers with some form of fat and/or protein, like hummus, or nut butter, to slow the absorption of carbohydrates (sugars).
+YUMMM).

 Sodium Nitrite – Found in processed meats like hot dogs and bacon.
 Has been proven to cause cancer.
 For more information check out this article from the Organic Consumers Association .
 Happily, you can find naturally prepared versions of these foods in some small local butcher shops (ask for the ingredient list), farmers markets, better grocery stores and health food stores (read the labels).

 Over-Processed Soy Foods – Soy milk, soy oil, soy yogurt, soy burgers, soy protein isolates, etc. Overconsumption of unhealthy soy products is pandemic in the US, and most of these foods cause more disease than they are rumored to prevent.